hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > I've now forgot the wording, but I will
 >
-> Some future day, produce you this choice bill;
+> Some future day, produce you this choice bill[^176];

->
+[^176]: Though the author has unfortunately mislaid the ball bill to which he has above alluded, and which is a curious specimen of doggrel, bombast, and extravagance; yet he hopes to be able to present it to the reader in a future edition.

 > But it is such wit, and so devoid of sense,
 >
 > To read it through you need have recompense.